The Houston Astros and Major League Baseball have a massive problem. MASSIVE.

 P.S. — When he’s not sharing strategies and networking advice for angel investors, Chris Graebe is delivering advice from entrepreneurs, thought leaders and influencers in his StartUp Camp podcast.
 We had an amazing conversation about political marketing strategies that have been proven to work in the corporate world.
 If you are struggling to make conversions, you don’t want to miss it.
 Listen here.

 P.P.S. — In the model of the great Seth Godin, I only write these posts to share ideas and help fellow business owners.
 It’s a place to learn and grow without fear of being spammed or putting you in a sales funnel.
 I’m not doing that.
-If you know any like-minded individuals who might be interested in these articles, please have them email me (email@example.com) or sign up below:
+If you’re a like-minded individual who might be interested in having these articles sent to you every two weeks, please email me (firstname.lastname@example.org) or sign up below: